• Skip to main content

 Take a steel bowl and transfer roasted makhana to it.
 Sprinkle salt and black pepper and mix well.
 Enjoy it with tea.

-salted makhana
+best roasted salted makhana recipe

 Sweet Makhana